maziac/DeZog/documentation/Usage.md

 - "hostname": The host's name.
 I.e. the IP of the machine that is running ZEsarUX.
 If you are not doing any remote debugging this is typically "localhost".
 Note: remote debugging would work, but has not been tested yet.
 There is also no mechanism included to copy the .sna file to a remote computer.
 So better stick to local debugging for now.
 - "port": The ZEsarUX port.
 If not changed in ZEsarUX this defaults to 10000.
 - "loadDelay": Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session when running under Windows.
 If that is true for you as well you can experiment with the "loadDelay" option which adds an additional delay at startup.
 This mitigates the problem.
-The default for Windows is 500 (ms), others 0 ms. If you run into this problem you can try to increase the value to 1000 or 2000.
+The default for Windows is 100 (ms).
+If you run into this problem you can try to increase the value to 400 or even 1000.
+(You can also try smaller values than 100).

 Example launch.json configuration: